UCT-EE-OCW/EEE3096S-2023/README.md

 # EEE3096S-WorkPackages-2023
-Repository of Workpackages for EEE3096/5S course 2023
+Repository of Workpackages for the EEE3095/6S course 2023

 The practical manuals contain all further details.